UB-Mannheim/glpi-wol/README.md

 WOL signals can be send via "Actions" for a single or multiple targets.

 ## Installation
-Clone this repo to`/path/to/glpi/plugins/wakeonlan`, then install and configre via webfrontend (Setup > Plugins).
+Use `git clone https://github.com/UB-Mannheim/glpi-wol.git /path/to/glpi/plugins/wakeonlan`, then install and configure via webfrontend (Setup > Plugins).

 ## Configuration & Usage
 You may configure the plugin to either